davidbegin/python-in-the-morning/Week4/Friday/README.md

 hazeanderson: ok ... is zsh better than bash these days?
 hazeanderson: I was first introduced to zsh back in 1998 but it wasn't so hot then

+Should we change chord progressions to be Zero-indexed

 ## Confessions

 ## Python Interview